-This is often used in back-propagation, not only with sigmoid functions, though in general this is not valid.
+This is often used in back-propagation.

 Fig. 3.
-Sigmoid transfer function (left) and its differential (right).
+Logistic transfer function (left) and its differential (right).

 Another bad idea is trying to train the network to return the extreme values - 0 and 1.
 Notice that σ never reaches these and the overall effect is that the weights increase to infinity very quickly.
-That, in an implementation, results in a displeasing effect of a sudden chaos.
+That, in an implementation, results in a displeasing effect of a sudden chaos when an overflow occurs.
 Good target values are 0.2 and 0.8.

-The implementation of sigmoid functions requires calculating the value of the exponential function, but in many implementations, the function is read from a previously prepared array.
+The implementation of the logistic function requires calculating the value of the exponential function, but in many implementations, the function is read from a previously prepared array.
 This speeds up the training process, although the tabelarisation involves a choice between low memory usage and good precision.